 - Earn a minimum grade of C or better in course work in the major or as specified by the curriculum.
 Grade requirements in the minor fields are stated in each specific curriculum.

 - Earn a grade of C or better in ENGL 101, 102 and 368 or 468 (as defined by the program).

 NOTE: Each student enrolled in a four-year program is reminded of the following university requirement: For students to graduate with a bachelor’s degree, they must have earned 45 hours in courses numbered 300 or above.

-Several programs of study require selective enrollment: undergraduate and graduate nursing, and athletic training.
+Several programs of study require selective enrollment: undergraduate and graduate nursing, dietetics and dietetic internship.